EmilJaffal/CCFinalProject/README.md

   3. Compare LMs
   4. Compare descriptors
   5. Build the ensemble
-     a.
-Hold aside a portion of the training set (dividing your total data into training-main, training-meta, and test sets).
+     - Hold aside a portion of the training set (dividing your total data into training-main, training-meta, and test sets).
-     b.
-After training the individual models on the training-main data, use them to create a NEW dataset based on the training-meta data items.
+     - After training the individual models on the training-main data, use them to create a NEW dataset based on the training-meta data items.
-     c.
-The inputs to the metamodel are the outputs from my trained single models {model1, m2, m3} -> band gap.
+     - The inputs to the metamodel are the outputs from my trained single models {model1, m2, m3} -> band gap.
-     d.
-Use this new dataset to train the meta model
+     - Use this new dataset to train the meta model
-     e.
-Evaluate performances
+     - Evaluate performances
-       I. Is this any better than just applying each of the models?
+     -   Is this any better than just applying each of the models?
 We’ll find out…